Tgleason1980/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+Hashes them

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? hashes them to the enth power

 - [ ] What are the three parts of the JSON Web Token?